Concepts, terms and definitions

 IAA

-Intelligent Alarm Application The combination of Alarm Dashboard and Rule Editor is referred to as IAA.
+Intelligent Alarm Application, The combination of the Alarm Dashboard and the Rule Editor is referred to as IAA.

 Rule Editor